 Server-Side Rendering

 One of the core benefits of FAST's declarative HTML templates is stack-agnostic server-side rendering.
-Because <f-template> markup is standard HTML with binding expressions — not JavaScript — any server technology can render the initial page without a JS runtime.
+Because <f-template> markup is standard HTML with binding expressions — not JavaScript — any server technology can render the initial page without running the FAST Element client runtime.

 The Rendering Contract